microsoft/aici/README.md

 etc.
 can also run on top of AICI (either with custom controllers or utilizing PyCtrl or JsCtrl).

+> [!IMPORTANT]
+> In other words, AICI is a way to run Guidance et al. in a possibly multi-tenant cloud deployment.

 ```mermaid
 graph TD
     PyCtrl -- AICI --> aicirt[AICI-runtime]